Safeguard your pet: ID tags and microchips

 What is a microchip?

-Once your pet is microchipped, be sure to register the microchip (your vet or shelter can provide information about registration), and then be sure to keep your contact information up-to-date.
+Once your pet is microchipped, be sure to register the microchip (your vet or shelter can provide the information you need to register your pet), and then be sure to keep your contact information up-to-date.
 Once inserted and registered, the microchip can be scanned to retrieve your contact information by shelters, animal control agencies and most veterinary offices.